XFCE desktop environment¶

 dnf install epel-release

-And answer 'Y' to install the EPEL.
+Answer 'Y' to install it.

 dnf config-manager --set-enabled powertools

 dnf copr enable stenstorp/lightdm

 copr build system creates a repository that is known to work for installing

 lightdm, but is not maintained by the Rocky Linux community.
 Use at your own risk!

 Again, you will be presented with a warning message about the repository.
 Go ahead and answer